AnujSaharan/The-Watch-Project/README.md

 You can send bug reports to <anujsinghsaharan@gmail.com> with the subject "The Watch Project Bug Report".

-The author will send you cookies if you do send a bug report.
+I will send you cookies if you do send a bug report.
 [Not really, though.]

 --------------------------------------------------------------------------------------------------------------------------------
 *2015*